mrsinham/multissh/readme.md

     displaylogservers=servers, ls -lht /var/log/

-You won't need to run the command with a -s serverlist, the displaylogservers will run automatically on the "servers" list
+You won't need to run the command with a -s serverlist, the displaylogservers will run automatically on the "servers" list :

+    $ qi -c displaylogservers